easegress-io/easegress/doc/filters.md

 ## WasmFilter

 The WasmFilter executes user-developed [WebAssembly](https://webassembly.org/) code.
-Below is an example configuration that loads Wasm code from a file.
+Below is an example configuration that loads wasm code from a file.

 ```yaml
 name: wasm-filter-example